Samira Tewfik: Biography

-Samira was born into an Armenian Christian family in the village of Umm Haratayn in the Suwayda region of Syria.
-She lived in the Rmeil neighborhood of Beirut, Lebanon, where her father, Ghastin, worked as a dock laborer.
+Samira was born into a Lebanese Christian family in the village of Rmayleh, Lebanon.
+She lived in the Rmayleh neighborhood of Beirut, Lebanon, with her sister and her husband.
 As a child, she enjoyed Classical Arab music and was particularly a fan of Farid al-Atrash.
 She often climbed a tree at her home and sang his songs aloud.
 She was heard by musician Albert Ghaoui, who was impressed with her voice and asked her father to become her musical mentor.
 Ghaoui introduced Samira to the Egyptian musician Tawfiq Bayoumi who taught her the tawashih musical form.
-Bayoumi also gave her the stage name "Tawfiq" (or "Tewfik") ("Success") when he told her al-Tawfiq Min Allah (success will come with the blessing of God).
+She gained her stage name "Tawfiq" (or "Tewfik") ("Success") when she declared al-Tawfiq Min Allah (success is from God).
 Her first hit on Radio Beirut was a song originally sung by Bayoumi called Maskin Ya Qalbi Yama Tlaawat ("Oh My Heart How You Have Suffered").

 She struggled for success in Lebanon, due to the highly popular competing acts of Fairuz, Sabah and Wadi al-Safi, but she excelled after basing herself in Jordan in the 1960s and 1970s.
-There, the Jordanian Broadcasting Authority (JBA) employed her with the request that she sing in the Bedouin dialect.
-The JBA trained her to sing in the local dialect to make her music genuinely sound Transjordanian.
+There, the Jordanian Broadcasting Authority (JBA) employed her with the request that she sing in the Jordanian dialect.
+The JBA trained her to sing in the local dialect to make her music genuinely sound Jordanian.
 Her first song played by Jordanian radio was her first hit, Maskin Ya Qalbi Yama Tlaawat.
 Samira performed her first concert at a Jordanian village called Ainata and the following day was invited to perform at an event attended by King Hussein.
-King Hussein became a fan of her Bedouin tunes and mawawil.
-She became the representative of Jordanian music to the Arab world by singing with the rustic, Bedouin dialect.
+King Hussein became a fan of her East Jordanian tunes and mawawil.
+She became the representative of Jordanian music to the Arab world by singing with the dialect of Jordan.